flintlib/flint/doc/source/qfb.rst

 .. function:: int qfb_exponent(fmpz_t exponent, fmpz_t n, ulong B1, ulong B2_sqrt, slong c)

     Compute the exponent of the class group of discriminant `n`, doing a stage `1` with primes up to at least ``B1`` and a stage `2` for a single large prime up to at least the square of ``B2_sqrt``, and with probability at least `1 - 2^{-c}`.
-If the prime limits are exhausted without finding the exponent, the function returns `0`, otherwise it returns `1` and ``exponent`` is set to the computed exponent, i.e. the minimum power which every element of the class group has to be raised to give the identity.
+If the prime limits are exhausted without finding the exponent, the function returns `0`, otherwise it returns `1` and ``exponent`` is set to the computed exponent, i.e. the minimum power to which every element of the class group has to be raised in order to get the identity.

     The function performs a stage `2` which stores up to `4\times` ``iters`` binary quadratic forms, and `12\times` ``iters``